Normalizations and misspecification in skill formation models: Introduction

 \section{Introduction}

 Structural models are key tools of economists to simulate changes in the economic environment and evaluate and design policies.
 An important class of such models deals with skill and human capital formation.
-Human capital formation is a main part of many structural models and is an important driver of economic growth and inequality \cite{MT:16}, which makes policies targeting skill formation particularly critical.
-This growing literature estimates production functions of various skills of children, studies how past skills, parental skills, and investments affect future skills, and links the skills to outcomes in adulthood.
-The results can, among others, be used to inform about determinants of skill formation, timing of investments in children, and optimal interventions for disadvantaged children.
-Following the seminal papers of \citeN{CH:08} and \citeN{CHS:10}, a large literature has studied different specifications with data sets from several countries and has provided many important policy recommendations.
+Human capital formation is a main part of many structural models and is an important driver of economic growth and inequality \cite{MT:16}, making policies that target skill formation particularly vital.
+This growing literature, originating from the seminal papers of \citeN{CH:08} and \citeN{CHS:10}, estimates production functions of various skills of children, studies how past skills, parental skills, and investments affect future skills, and links the skills to adult outcomes.
+The results provide valuable insights into determinants of skill formation, timing of investments, and the design of optimal interventions for disadvantaged children.

-A major challenge in these models is that skills are not directly observable, do not have a natural scale, and can only be approximated through measurements, such as test scores.
-Identification in these models is often achieved in two steps, where the distribution of skills is identified from the measurements in the first step and the production function is identified in the second step (see for example \shortciteN{CHS:10}, \citeN{AMNS:17}, and \citeN{AMN:19}).
-To obtain point identification in the first step, researchers have to impose restrictions that fix the unknown scales and locations of the skills.
-While these restrictions are necessary to achieve point identification when studying the first step in isolation, it is not clear whether these restrictions are needed once all other restrictions of the model are combined.
+A major challenge in these models is that skills are not directly observable, lack a natural scale, and can only be approximated through measurements, such as test scores.
+The early literature has provided sufficient conditions for identification of parametric and nonparametric versions of these complex models, which is often achieved using a two-step approach.
+First, the distribution of skills is identified from the measurements, and the production function is then identified in the second step (see e.g. \shortciteN{CHS:10}, \citeN{AMNS:17}, and \citeN{AMN:19}).
+To obtain point identification in the first step, it is necessary to fix the unknown scales and locations of skills.
+However, it remains unclear whether these restrictions are still required when combined with common parametric assumptions on the production function in the second step.